Saturday, April 15th, 2017

 “It was presented as a cohesive worldview that you could maintain if you studied the Bible,” she told me.
 “Part of that was that climate change isn’t real, that evolution is a myth made up by scientists who hate God, and capitalism is God’s ideal for society.”

-Conservative evangelicals are not the only ones who think that an authority trusted by the other […]
+Conservative evangelicals are not the only ones who think that an authority trusted by the other side […]

 No Comments